 At Oasis Academy Blakenhale Junior, we believe that children have a right to expect an irresistible curriculum which is; fun, motivating, interesting and most importantly purposeful.
-We strive to develop imagination through an International Primary Curriculum (IPC) which is stimulating, creative and encompasses an environment where every child has the opportunity to shine.
+We strive to develop imagination through a bespoke curriculum which is stimulating, creative and encompasses an environment where every child has the opportunity to shine.
 The curriculum is the totality of every experience we offer our children during their time in our school.

 At Oasis Academy Blakenhale Juniors our curriculum is designed to meet the needs of our children, with a carefully structured framework in place to ensure that the essential key skills in each subject area are taught and developed.
 This approach ensures that even our youngest learners begin to develop their own personal tool kit of skills which they can expand as they journey through our academy.